I’m so excited to be a part of the Duluth Trading Company’s “No-Yank Tank” national commercial! Here’s how it happened:

 We’re tomboys at heart who know how to pull our weight, yet are beautiful, inside and out.

-And I, too, am one of them.
+And I, power tool and paintbrush in her hand, am one of them.

 Photo courtesy of David Nevala